Polight/lego/README.md

 # LEGO: Modern Web-Components

-LEGO (_Lightweight Embedded Gluten-free Objects_) is a thin layer to build 🚀 fast, ♻️ reactive, 🏡 **native web-component** bricks that are easy to digest 🌱 for your browser.
+LEGO (_Lightweight Embedded Gluten-free Objects_) is a NodeJS script to build 🚀 fast, ♻️ reactive, 🏡 **native web-component** [bricks](https://github.com/polight/brick) that are easy to digest 🌱 for your browser.

-Lego is inspired from other great libraries such as [VueJS](https://vuejs.org) [Pureact](https://github.com/irony/pureact/), [Riot](https://riot.js.org/) and other more minimalist tools.
+Lego is inspired from the [native Web-Component spec](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and some other libraries such as [Pureact](https://github.com/irony/pureact/) or [Riot](https://riot.js.org/).

 It's just **much lighter** with simplicity, source that are easy to read, hack and maintain.

 Lego is a handy way to create [Brick](https://github.com/polight/brick) web-components writting HTML/CSS.
-It will transform your HTML in Brick classes that you can your browser use.
+It will transform your HTML in [Brick](https://github.com/polight/brick) classes that you can your browser will use.
-Because the code generated is human-readable, you could even use these transpiled Brick classes directly and get rid of Lego!

 [View the demo page](demo.html)